Wise · Wise Terms of Use · View original document ↗

 "

-This Agreement shall be governed by and construed in accordance with the laws of the State of New York, without regard to its conflict of law provisions, except to the extent that federal law applies.
+This Agreement is governed by the laws of the State of New York, without regard to its conflict of law provisions.
+To the extent that any dispute is not subject to arbitration under this Agreement, you consent to the exclusive jurisdiction of the state and federal courts located in New York County, New York.

 — Excerpt from Wise's Wise Terms of Use